Arts for All

 The Arts for All program is a voluntary, opt-in program for organizations and not all arts programs in the region are currently participating.
 To purchase tickets to events and exhibits, check the list of organizations on our website and contact the organization directly.

-Arts For All envisions a community where everyone—regardless of financial resources—can experience and enjoy arts and culture.
-Over a decade ago, Arts For All was founded by dedicated arts leaders to ensure Oregon Trail Card/SNAP recipients could access specific arts events for just $5 per ticket.
+Arts For All envisions a community where everyone, regardless of financial resources, can experience and enjoy arts and culture.
+In 2011, Arts For All was founded by dedicated arts leaders to ensure Oregon Trail Card EBT/SNAP recipients could access specific arts events for just $5 per ticket.

 By building new relationships and supporting local artists and creators, Arts For All helps everyone access and enjoy the creative fabric of our region and state.
 This program thrives thanks to the dedication and support of participating arts organizations.